nicmitchell/Kaltura-Paid-Content-Gallery-With-Stripe/README.md

-Kaltura PayPal Gallery
+Kaltura PPV Gallery
 ==================
-Kaltura Sample Application showing how to setup your Kaltura account and use PayPal for creating a gallery of pay-to-watch videos.
+Kaltura Sample Application showing how to setup your Kaltura account and use Stripe for creating a gallery of pay-to-watch videos.

 This is very much a work in progress